balena-io-experimental/scratch/README.md

 [![](https://balena.io/deploy.png)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/balenalabs-incubator/scratch)

 ## Description
 This project will run [Scratch](https://scratch.mit.edu/) Desktop on your Raspberry Pi, allowing you to learn how to code using [blocks](https://en.wikipedia.org/wiki/Block_(programming)).
-If you add a [Sense Hat](https://www.raspberrypi.org/products/sense-hat/?resellerType=home) to your Pi, you can enable the Sense HAT blocks:
+If you add a [Sense Hat](https://www.raspberrypi.org/products/sense-hat/?resellerType=home) to your Pi, you can enable the Sense HAT blocks:<br/>
 ![sensehatblock](https://i.ibb.co/fnbnCQp/scratch-3-desktop-for-raspbian-on-raspberry-pi-2.png)

 and make use of the LEDs, joystick and on-board sensors.
 You can also enable the GPIO blocks (---^) and learn to interact with lots of other hardware you add.